 Protecting Our Team

 Our approach to this situation starts with the well-being and safety of our teams and their families.
 We have a task force that meets daily to assess the situation and take action to protect our employees, while meeting the need of the consumers who are counting on us to help them put food on their tables.
+Here are the steps we have taken:

 We are requiring all office-based employees and contractors who can work remotely to do so until further notice at all of our office locations.
 Our goal is to reduce the number of people in office environments to help slow the spread of COVID-19 in our communities.